Art-of-WiFi/UniFi-API-browser/README.md

 ### Features

-The UniFi API browser tool offers the following features:
+The UniFi API browser tool offers the following features and benefits:

 - browse data collections/API endpoints exposed by the UniFi Controller API in an easy manner
 - switch between sites managed by the connected controller
 - switch between output formats (currently `JSON`, `JSON highlighted`, `PHP array, interactive` and `PHP array, highlighted` have been implemented)
 - copy the results to clipboard (this is only supported with the `JSON` output format, will fail gracefully with large collections)
-- switch between default Bootstrap theme and the [Bootswatch](https://bootswatch.com/) themes
+- switch between the default Bootstrap theme and the [Bootswatch](https://bootswatch.com/) themes
-- an "About" modal which shows version information for PHP, cURL and the UniFi Controller
+- an "About" modal which shows version information for PHP, cURL, and the UniFi Controller
 - very easy setup with minimal dependencies
 - timing details of API calls can be useful to "benchmark" your UniFi Controller
 - useful tool when developing applications that make use of the UniFi Controller API